Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Exploitablity Analysis

 \PP{Pairing Reference Objects} As mentioned earlier, reference objects include data that represent file content, i.e., file page cache pointers or sector numbers.
 Generally speaking, we envision the proper exploit strategy to be swapping the references so that they point to a sensitive file for corruption.

-To overwrite file cache pointers, the most straightforward approach is to use a specific file page address corresponding to a sensitive file.
-However, this approach requires an extra step of infoleak.
-In addition, it also requires the value of the write primitive to be controlled by the attacker because the address of a file page is dynamically determined on the heap.
-Alternatively, one can spray a large number of file pages corresponding to sensitive files so that they are co-located with the file page of an attacker-owned file.
+To overwrite page cache pointers, a straightforward approach is to swap to the sensitive file's page cache.
+However, it requires an extra step of information leaks and the corruption value being controlled by the attacker.
+Alternatively, one can spray many file pages corresponding to sensitive files to make them co-located with the file page of an attacker-owned file.
 Overwriting the lower bits of the file page pointer (e.g., setting the lower two bytes to 0) will cause it to point to a nearby page.
-This method does not require any infoleak, and the write capability is also less demanding.
-This method has been used in prior work, e.g., Dirtycred~\cite{lin2022dirtycred}.
-However, this method places requirements on vulnerability writing capabilities, and some do not support only overwriting the lower bits.
-However, we need to place the page caches of the low-privilege and high-privilege files adjacent to each other.
+This method does not require information leak and imposes less stringent demands on the write capability, which has been used in prior work~\cite{lin2022dirtycred}.
+However, it needs to place the page caches of the low-privilege and high-privilege files adjacent to each other.
 This highly requires manipulation of the memory layout, which is difficult and unstable.
-We can use page UAF to overcome this problem and corrupt references.

-To overwrite sector numbers, we find that it does not require any infoleak because unprivileged users in Linux can obtain the sector numbers of any file through an \code{ioctl()} syscall with \code{FS_IOC_FIEMAP}.
-The syscall can retrieve the logical and physical block numbers~\cite{fiemap}, and the sector numbers can be computed by shifting several bits of the block numbers.
-This method requires a write capability with attacker-controlled values, as the sector numbers of sensitive files can be various integer values on different systems.
+To overwrite sector numbers, we find that it does not require any information leak because unprivileged users can obtain the sector numbers of any file through an \code{ioctl()} syscall with \code{FS_IOC_FIEMAP}~\cite{fiemap}.
+This method only requires a write capability with attacker-controlled values.